roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

  "Well, my ass is yours," Cori said.
 "I usually don't like anal that much, but something about the way you do it is great.
 I guess I like the feeling of riding something so power, in some ways controlling it and yet knowing you could rip me in half with your cock."

  "Since we both like it, I think we'll keep doing it every couple days," Ty said.
-Report_Story #1